tomgonzo/aws-modernization-with-snyk-and-eks/content/20-setup-event-engine/24-create-ecr.md

 ---
-title: "Create ECR"
+title: "Create ECR Repository"
 chapter: true
-weight: 42 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES IF APPLICABLE
+weight: 24 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES IF APPLICABLE
 ---

 # Overview
-Here we create an Amazon Elastic Container Registry for your containers.
+In this workshop, you'll use Bitbucket Pipelines to build and containerize a sample application then push that container image to Amazon ECR.
+This page will guide you through [creating a repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) to store your container images.

-## Step 1: Create ECR
+## Create the ECR Repo from the AWS Console

-Before you can push your images to Amazon ECR, you must [create a repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) to store them in.
-You can create Amazon ECR repositories with the AWS Management Console, or with the AWS CLI and AWS SDKs.
-For this workshop, we will create the repository with the AWS Management Console:
+Amazon ECR repositories can be created from the AWS Management Console, or with the AWS CLI and AWS SDKs.
+For this workshop, we will create the repository from the AWS Management Console:

 1. Open the Amazon ECR console at https://console.aws.amazon.com/ecr/repositories.
-1. From the navigation bar, choose the Region to create your repository in.
+1. From the navigation bar, select `us-east-1` as the active Region.
-1. In the navigation pane, choose Repositories.
+1. In the ECR navigation pane, choose Repositories.
 1. On the Repositories page, choose Create repository.
 ![Create ECR](/images/aws-ecr-create-repository.png)